SteveBarnett/human-centred/change-and-motivation.md

 - Celebrate immediately after the habit because emotions form habits via dopamine
 - Rehearse a habit to make it sink in more quickly.

+## Coach-like questions

+Some coach-like questions for clarification and getting to the root cause.
+An alternative to using Five Whys because that can be annoying sometimes.

+The focus is a bit like Appreciative Inquiry: focus on strengths and assets rather than problems and deficits.

+- What do you mean?
+- What do you want?
+- What's worked before?
+- And what else?
+- How can I help?

+Watch for SCARF: status, certainty, autonomy, relatedness (social), fairness.

 ---

 {% include _sources-change-and-motivation.md %}